 Keeping a count of how many drinks you have will help you stay at low risk of alcohol-related harm.
-The NHMRC recommends drinking no more than 2 standard drinks a day to prevent the long-term harms from drinking alcohol.
+The NHMRC recommends drinking no more than 10 standard drinks each week to prevent the long-term harms from drinking alcohol.
 These are things like cancer, stroke and heart disease.
 To prevent injury, they recommend no more than 4 standard drinks on any one occasion.

 Alcohol.Think Again also has a quick and simple online tool you can use to assess if your current drinking habits are putting you at risk.